-The SVM classifier is trained by vectors generated from the training set in which each document has a class label.
-SVM classifies the test data, which are again represented as vectors.
+The SVM classifier is trained on vectors generated from the training set in which each document has a class label.
 It returns the overall accuracy of the classification, which is the percentage of programs that are categorized correctly.

-We use "LIBSVM - A Library for Support Vector Machines" by Chang and Lin [3], which is an integrated software for support vector classification, regression and distribution estimation.
-LIBSVM is capable of performing cross validation, multicategorization and using different penalty parameters in the SVM formulation for unbalanced data.
-LIBSVM uses the "one-againstone" approach [12] for multi-class classification.
-In the oneagainst-one approach, k(k-1)/2 classifiers are constructed where k is the number of classes.
+We use "LIBSVM - A Library for Support Vector Machines" by Chang and Lin [3], which is integrated software for support vector classification, regression and distribution estimation.
+LIBSVM is capable of performing cross validation, multi-categorization and using different penalty parameters in the SVM formulation for unbalanced data.
+LIBSVM uses the "one-against-one" approach [12] for multi-class classification.
+In the one-against-one approach, k(k-1)/2 classifiers are constructed where k is the number of classes.
 Each classifier trains data from two different classes.
 Chang and Lin [3] utilize a voting strategy where each example is voted against a class or not in each binary classification.
 At the end the program is assigned to the class with the maximum number of votes.
 In the case that two classes have the same number of votes, the one with the smaller index is selected.
 There is also another approach for multi-class classification called "one-against-all".
 In this technique, the number of SVM models as many as the number of classes are constructed.
 For each class, the SVM is trained with all the examples in that class as positives and the rest of the examples as negatives.
-Previous research has shown that one-against-one approach for multi-class categorization outperforms the oneagainst-all [17].
+Previous research has shown that one-against-one approach for multi-class categorization outperforms the oneagainst-all approach[17].